NorahSalem/fend-web-optimization/README.md

 #### In Element CSS
 There are no longer `style` attributes containing CSS.

+#### Inline CSS
+It is a good practice to inline small CSS code.
+Therefore I've inlined `style.css` which is used for the whole above the fold content.

+#### Inline JavaScript
+It is a good practice to inline JavaScript that will not change and that will be needed right away on the client.
+Therefore I've minified and inlined [loadcss](https://github.com/filamentgroup/loadCSS/blob/master/src/loadCSS.js), [csspreload](https://github.com/filamentgroup/loadCSS/blob/master/src/cssrelpreload.js) and the Google analytics code, which already was inlined.

 #### Grunt
 Grunt has been used to automate some tasks: